 Labor believes many of the big challenges of the world are best handled multilaterally, and that Australia can have a role and at times can lead those efforts.
 That’s why we pursued Security Council membership.
 That’s why we helped make the G20, rather than the G8, the pre-eminent body for tackling the global financial crisis.
 Bert Evatt exemplified these beliefs, and showed how Australia can maximise its influence by being a constructive neighbour and a generous and collaborative global citizen.

 Tanya Plibersek is the Deputy Leader of the Federal Parliamentary Labor Party and Shadow Minister for Foreign Affairs and International Development.
-This is the text of her H. V. Evatt Memorial Lecture presented at the Carrington Hotel in Katoomba on 14 April.
+This is the text of the 2014 Annual Evatt Lecture, presented at the H. V. Evatt Memorial Dinner at the Carrington Hotel in Katoomba on 14 April.